Baldur Brönnimann / Basel Sinfonietta, OnStage Mobile App

 In my personal experience, over time, the sound impression changed with the time, away from an interplay of tonal and dissonant aspects, towards a dominance of a rich set of sound colors—and multi-faceted rhythmic features, from irregular, almost aleatoric to occasional, strongly rhythmic / motoric segments.
 Definitely, the music is never even remotely boring.
 However, I would claim that an average listener would need to listen to this piece several times, in order to find / “see” (understand?) a significant portion of the cross-relations / structural elements in this music.

-Also here, the orchestra convinced with its focus, the concentration and discipline, guided by Baldur Brönnimann’s firm conducting hand, and supported by very active and attentive first desks.
+Also here, the Basel Sinfonietta convinced with its focus, the concentration and discipline, guided by Baldur Brönnimann’s firm conducting hand, and supported by very active and attentive first desks.
 Professionals in all aspects, certainly for this kind of music.